convertigo/c8oprj-lib-baserow/project.md

 <pre>MyProject.Hotel_BookingsRoomsList</pre>

-Where *MyProject* is the anem of the projet holding the Sequence and *Hotel_BookingsRoomsList* is the name of the Sequence in this project.
+Where *MyProject* is the name of the project holding the Sequence and *Hotel_BookingsRoomsList* is the name of the Sequence in this project.